-Column (f)-Gain or (Loss) for Entire Year
+Column (f)-Gain or (Loss)

 Make a separate entry in this column for each transaction reported on lines 1 and 6 and any other lines that apply to the estate or trust.
 For lines 1 and 6, subtract the amount in column (e) from the amount in column (d).
 Enter negative amounts in parentheses.